MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 1. Select **Save**, and then select **Confirm**.

 > [!IMPORTANT]
-> The environment is disabled temporarily during this process and re-enabled to allow users to access while the encryption process continues.
+> - The environment is disabled temporarily during this process and re-enabled to allow users to access while the encryption process continues.
 It can take up to a day to complete the encryption process.
->
+> - Only environments that are in the same region as the enterprise policy are displayed in the **Add environments** list.

 > [!NOTE]
-   > During preview, you can only add non-Production environments.
+> During preview, you can only add non-production environments.

 ### Remove environments from policy to return to Microsoft managed key